 Even within a well-filled context window, models show a bias toward tokens that appear nearest to the current query - recent messages disproportionately influence the response relative to earlier, potentially more important content.
 This recency bias means that a critical piece of context from early in a long conversation may effectively be overridden by something trivial said more recently.

 A properly structured memory system retrieves based on semantic relevance to the current query, not on where something appeared in the conversation timeline.
-The fact the user mentioned three months ago that they are building for a HIPAA-compliant environment is surfaced when the current question touches on data handling, regardless of how much has been said since.
+The fact that the user mentioned three months ago that they are building for a HIPAA-compliant environment surfaced when the current question touches on data handling, regardless of how much has been said since.

-The Accuracy-Latency Paradox
+The Accuracy-Cost Paradox

 What Persistent Memory Actually Does Differently